Kallu-A/tic-tac-toe-rust/README.md

 First you must have `rust` and `cargo` install

-You can generate by using `cargo doc` on the source of the file
+You can generate documentation by using `cargo doc` on the source of the file

-You can run by using `cargo run --release`
+You can run by using `cargo run --release` on the source of the file